-A shareholder with the law firm of Ruder Ware and a member of its Health Care Focus Team, Attorney Mary Ellen Schill is a frequent presenter and author of several the employee contribution amount for single coverage under the lowest cost coverage option does not exceed 9.5 percent of the employee's W-2 income (reported in Box 1).
-Coverage is also considered affordable if the cost of single coverage for an employee does not exceed 9.5 percent of the Federal poverty line ("FPL") for a single individual, determined in the state in which the employee works.
+Large employers will need to offer minimum essential coverage that is affordable and provides minimum value.
+"Affordable" generally means that the employee contribution amount for single coverage under the lowest cost coverage option does not exceed 9.5 percent of the employee's

+W-2 income.
+Coverage also is considered affordable if the cost of single coverage for an employee does not exceed 9.5 percent of the Federal poverty line ("FPL") for a single individual, determined in the state in which the employee works.
 The FPL for Wisconsin in 2013 was \$957.50 a month, meaning the coverage would not be considered affordable under the FPL standard if it cost more than \$90.96 for the month.

-The following scenarios may help to explain the employer mandate, whether you will be responsible for paying a penalty, and what that penalty might look like:
+The following scenarios may help explain the employer mandate, whether you will be responsible for paying a penalty, and what that penalty might look like.

-Scenario 1

-- You employ 50 or more FTE employees in 2014. - You do not offer any coverage to fulltime employees.
-One or more full-time employees purchases coverage on the Marketplace and receives subsidies for health insurance. - Penalty = \$2,000 per full-time employee (minus the first 30 full-time employees). - For example, in 2015, you employ 100 FTE employees and do not offer health insurance coverage to full-time employees.
-You owe \$2,000 per fulltime employee, for a total penalty of \$140,000 (100 FTE employees - 30 full-time employees = 70, multiplied by \$2,000 each).
+Scenario 1: You employ more than 50 FTE employees.
+You do not offer any coverage to full-time employees.
+One or more full-time employees purchases coverage on the Exchange and receives subsidies for health insurance.

+Penalty = \$2,000 per full-time employee (minus the first 30 full-time employees).

+For example, in 2015, you employ 100 FTE employees and do not offer health insurance coverage to full-time employees.
+You owe \$2,000 per full-time employee, for a total penalty of \$140,000 (100 FTE employees -30 full-time employees = 70, multiplied by \$2,000 each).
 The penalty is assessed on a monthly basis, so you would owe \$11,666.66 a month.

-Scenario 2

-- You employ fewer than 50 FTE employees in 2014. - You do not offer minimum essential coverage to full-time employees. - You are not subject to a penalty under the employer mandate.
+Scenario 2: You employ 50 or fewer FTE employees.
+You do not offer minimum essential coverage to full-time employees.
+You are not subject to a penalty under the employer mandate.

-Scenario 3

-- You employ 50 or more FTE employees in 2014 and offer minimum essential coverage to full-time employees in 2015. - One or more full-time employees procures coverage through the Marketplace and receives premium subsidies because premiums exceed 9.5 percent of the employee's income, or the coverage does not meet the 60 percent minimum value test. - Penalty = the lesser of \$3,000 per subsidized full-time employee or \$2,000 per full-time employee (minus 30 fulltime employees). - For example, in 2015, you employ 100 FTE employees and offer health coverage to full-time employees.
-However,
+Scenario 3: You employ more than 50 FTE employees and offer minimum essential coverage to full-time employees.
+One or more full-time employees procures coverage through the Exchange and receives premium subsidies because premiums exceed 9.5 percent of the employee's income, or does not meet the 60 percent minimum value test.

+Penalty = the lesser of \$3,000 per subsidized full-time employee or \$2,000 per full-time employee (minus 30 full-time employees).